mattConn/mattconn.github.io/content/software.md

 ## [Sum of Subsets Tree Generator](/sum-subsets)
 ![](/images/graph.png)
 Generate the sums of all subsets of a number sequence and draw its corresponding graph.
-Written in Go and Python.
+Written in Go and Python with NetworkX.

 [Try it out](/sum-subsets) | [Source Code](https://github.com/mattConn/sum-subsets-tree-generator)